• Skip to primary navigation

 Meals

 One thing is certain on a Westwater Canyon rafting trip: There will be plenty of food!
-A full, hearty breakfast with cowboy coffee gets the day going.
+A full, hearty breakfast with coffee gets the day going.
 A riverside picnic sets the scene for lunch where you create your own sandwich.
-Dinners can be anything from a New York steak, grilled filet of salmon, or a Mexican feast followed by a hot, Dutch oven dessert.
+Dinners can be anything from steak to a Mexican feast followed by a hot, Dutch oven dessert.

 There are plenty of snacks and beverages offered throughout the day.
-Alcoholic beverages are not included, but you are welcome to bring your own.
+Alcoholic beverages are not included, but you are welcome to bring your own – please note that purchasing alcohol in Utah takes a little extra planning.
 With advance notice, all outfitters are able to accommodate for special dietary requirements.

 This is not a tour; it’s an expedition!